 72% of consumers in a recent survey said that they trust online reviews as much as personal recommendations from friends (hint: way more than they trust ads).
 The vast majority of consumers do research online before making a purchase, even if they buy in person, and many check reviews while they’re actually in a store.
+This makes review sites important for your business.

 Paying people to write reviews or writing your own reviews can backfire.
-Consumers perceive these tactics as dishonest, and getting caught can get you banned from sites and harm your reputation.
+Consumers perceive these tactics as dishonest, and getting caught can get you banned from review sites and harm your reputation.

 So what can you do, apart from being good enough to inspire some positive reviews?
 Asking customers for reviews is fine.
 Providing samples to good reviewers is also fine.
 Giving a little guidance to the people from whom you request reviews is also acceptable.